influxdata/docs-v2/content/v2.0/reference/flux/stdlib/experimental/join.md

 ---
 title: experimental.join() function
 description: >
-  The `experimental.join()` function function joins two streams of tables on the group key with the addition of the `_time` column.
+  The `experimental.join()` function joins two streams of tables on the group key with the addition of the `_time` column.
 menu:
   v2_0_ref: